Automattic/wp-calypso/client/components/data/query-simple-payments/README.md

 ===========================

 `<QuerySimplePayments />` is a React component used in managing network requests for Simple Payments for a given site.
-If passed a product ID, it will request the product when the component is mounted.
+If passed a product ID, it will request the product for the specified site ID when the component is mounted.
 If no product ID is passed, it will request all products for the specified site ID.

 ## Usage